vinicius-rech/docker-7d2d-dedicated-server/README.md

 ## Mods, Saves, and Logs

 - Place Mods inside `server/7d2d/Mods/`.
-- Game worlds and player data live under `server/7d2d/Saves/`.
+- Game worlds and player data live under `server/7d2d/Saves/` (which maps to the server's `~/.local/share/7DaysToDie/Saves` path).
 - Runtime logs are written to `server/7d2d/logs/` and are shipped to Loki via Promtail automatically.

 Because the whole `server/7d2d` directory is bind-mounted, you can back it up or edit files from the host at any time.